MohabWafaie/Study-of-the-Effects-of-Climate-Change-on-Crop-Yields/README.md

 ## Preprocessing
 1- Dropped the "Year" column because it has no relevance
-2- Hot encoded categorical data usnig pandas get dummis
+2- Hot encoded categorical data using pandas get dummis
 3- Split the data into X (features) and Y (output)
 4- Normalized the feature columns to be between 0 and 1
 5- Split the data into 80% for training and 20% for testing